nicholasdunbar/cucumber-sandbox/readme.md

 **features/step_definitions** - This is where the code evoked by the Gherkin scripts is located.
 **features/support** - This is where the configuration for Cucumber is located.
 **spec** - this is where the RSpec scripts are located.
+**screenshots** - this is where the screenshots from the automated scripts are dumped.

 ## Cucumber Files